gbaptista/h2-repro/README.md

 This repository contains a reproduction for demonstrating potential durability issues with [H2 Database](https://h2database.com).
 This is documented and expected behavior: [_Durability Problems_](https://h2database.com/html/advanced.html#durability_problems)

+> _"In H2, after a power failure, a bit more than one second of committed transactions may be lost."_

 ## Setup

 ```sh